A message from our Policy Leader Martin Hyde for packaging producers...

 Summary videos of key proposals

-Five minute support videos for packaging producers summarising each key section of the EPR consultation are available on request; please email email@example.com to request access to these.
+Five minute support videos for packaging producers summarising each key section of the EPR consultation are available to watch HERE

 If you have any queries regarding this EPR consultation, would like to share your views with us for our scheme response and/or want more details about how we can support you with submitting your own response to government, please contact our policy team – firstname.lastname@example.org / 01756 706 577